Skip to main content Skip to navigation

 3. Students are advised not to include unessential data as appendices in the bound thesis.

 The guidelines in 1(a) and (2) above at first sight appear different, because the University regulations do not mention figures and diagrams.
-Counting the equivalent number of words that would fit in the space of a figure, with on average 350 words to a double spaced side of A4, the University regulations effectively limit the final bound thesis to 200 pages including everything.
+Counting the equivalent number of words that would fit in the space of a figure, with on average 350 words to a double spaced side of A4, the University regulations (which take priority over this page) effectively limit the final bound thesis to 200 pages including everything (assuming the thesis isn't very heavy on figures).
 In practice this is far longer than necessary.

-In practice a suitable target would be a PhD thesis of ~100 pages of text with ~50 diagrams.
+In practice a suitable target for many would be a PhD thesis of ~100 pages of text with ~50 diagrams, but students are advised to look at previous theses from their research area.
 Within this length, the original contribution should exceed any background material that can be found in a text book or thesis submitted previously from the same group.

 Note especially the last paragraph from the University Regulations - it is only necessary to write sufficient to demonstrate the aims of a PhD have been satisfied, and no more.
 All the work done during three years does not have to appear in the final thesis.
 It is always possible to finish early and write papers afterwards, while awaiting the viva.